Skip to content

 val `match` = Bit <> OUT

-@targetName Annotation
+@targetName annotation

 When a Scala-side name must differ from the generated HDL name, use @targetName to set the hardware name explicitly.
 This is useful when: